Moshe Chaim Luzzatto: Poetry and literature

 At an early age, he began a thorough study of the Hebrew language and of poetic composition.
-He wrote epithalamia and elegies, a noteworthy example of the latter being the dirge on the death of his teacher Cantarini, a lofty poem of twenty-four verses written in classical Hebrew.
-Before age 20, he had begun his composition of 150 hymns modeled on the biblical Psalter.
-In these psalms, composed in conformity with the laws of parallelism, he freed himself from all foreign influences, imitating the style of the Bible so faithfully that his poems seem entirely a renaissance of biblical words and thoughts.
-They provoked the criticism of the rabbis, however, and were one of the causes of the persecutions to which Luzzatto was later subjected.
-R. Jacob Poppers of Frankfurt-on-the-Main thought it unpardonable presumption to attempt to equal the "anointed of the God of Jacob".
-Only two psalms are known of which it can with certainty be said that they belonged to Luzzatto's psalter; in addition seven hymns by him which were sung at the inauguration of the enlarged Spanish synagogue at Padua appeared in the work "Ḥanukkat ha-Maron" (Venice, 1729); but it is not certain whether they were taken from the psalter.
+He wrote epithalamia and elegies, a noteworthy example of the latter being the dirge on the death of his teacher, Rabbi Isaac Chayyim Cantarini, a lofty poem of twenty-four verses written in classical Hebrew.
+Before age 20, he had begun his composition of 150 hymns modeled on the biblical Psalms.
+In his hymns, composed in conformity with the laws of parallelism, he freed himself from all foreign influences, imitating the style of the Hebrew Bible so faithfully that his poems seem entirely a renaissance of biblical words and thoughts.
+They, however, provoked criticism from rabbis and were among the causes of the persecutions to which Luzzatto was later subjected.
+Rabbi Jacob Poppers of Frankfurt-on-the-Main thought it an unpardonable presumption to attempt to equal the "anointed of the God of Jacob".
+Only two of Luzzatto's psalms remain known; in addition, seven hymns by him which were sung at the inauguration of the enlarged Padua Synagogue appeared in the work (lit.
+'Dedication [of] the Maron'; Venice, 1729), but it is not certain whether they were taken from the psalter.

-As a youth Luzzatto essayed also dramatic poetry, writing at the age of 17 his first biblical drama, "Shimshon u-Felistim", (of which only fragments have been preserved, in another work of his).
+As a youth, Luzzatto also essayed dramatic poetry, writing at the age of 17 his first biblical drama, "Shimshon u-Felistim" (of which only fragments have been preserved in another of his works).
 This youthful production foreshadows the coming master; it is perfect in versification, simple in language, original and thoughtful in substance.
 This first large work was followed by the "Leshon Limmudim", a discussion of Hebrew style with a new theory of Hebrew versification, in which the author showed his thorough knowledge of classical rhetoric.
-It is in a certain sense a scientific demonstration of the neoclassic Italian style, in contrast with the medieval.
+It is, in a certain sense, a scientific demonstration of the neoclassic Italian style, in contrast with the medieval.
 There is a vast difference between Luzzatto's style, which recalls the simplicity, smoothness, and vigor of the Bible, and the insipid, exaggerated, and affected work of his contemporaries.
-The book, dedicated to his teacher Bassani, was printed at Mantua 1727, with a text which deviates from the manuscript formerly in the possession of M. S. Ghirondi.
+The book, dedicated to his teacher Bassani, was printed at Mantua in 1727, with a text which deviates from the manuscript formerly in the possession of M. S. Ghirondi.

-In the same year or somewhat later, Luzzatto wrote his allegorical festival drama "Migdal 'Oz" (or "Tummat Yesharim"), on the occasion of the marriage of his friend Israel Benjamin Bassani.
-This four-act play, which shows Latin and Italian as well as biblical influence, illustrates the victory of justice over iniquity.
-It is masterly in versification and melodious in language, the lyrical passages being especially lofty; and it has a wealth of pleasing imagery reminiscent of Guarini's "Pastor Fido".
-The drama was edited by M. Letteris, and published with notes by S. D. Luzzatto and prolegomena by Franz Delitzsch, Leipsic, 1837.
+In the same year or somewhat later, Luzzatto wrote his allegorical festival drama Migdal ʿOz (or Tummat Yesharim) on the occasion of the marriage of his friend Israel Benjamin Bassani.
+This four-act play, which shows Latin, Italian, and biblical influences, illustrates the victory of justice over iniquity.
+It is masterly in versification and melodious in language, the lyrical passages being especially lofty, and it has a wealth of pleasing imagery reminiscent of Guarini's Pastor Fido.
+The drama was edited by M. Letteris and published with notes by S. D. Luzzatto and prolegomena by Franz Delitzsch, Leipsic, 1837.